ziazon/urlinsane/README.md

 ## Features

+* 9 Languages
+* 19 Keyboard Layouts
-* Binary executable, written in Go with no dependencies.
+* Binary executable, written in Golang
 * Will have all the functionally of URLCrazy and DNSTwist.
 * Contains 19 typosquatting algorithms and 10 extra functions to retrieve additional data such as ip to geographic location, dns lookups and more
 * Modular architecture for language, keyboard, typo algorithm, and functions extensibility.